babyprogrammer1/audiophile/README.md

 Common problems:

-- Port in use: If port 8080 is in use, either free it or change the dev server port in `vite.config.server.ts`.
 - Missing path aliases/types: If imports like `@shared/api` fail, ensure `tsconfig.json` has the path aliases and your editor/IDE is using the project TypeScript version.
 - HMR not updating server code: Server code changes may require a server restart depending on the integration.
 The dev server integration aims to reload server routes, but check console logs for instructions.